Goga Bitadze NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- The Bulls were seventh in the NBA last year, conceding 111.8 points per game.
+- The Bulls were seventh in the league last year, allowing 111.8 points per game.

-- The Bulls were the 15th-ranked squad in the NBA last season, giving up 43.3 rebounds per game.
+- The Bulls allowed 43.3 rebounds on average last season, 15th in the league.

-- The Bulls gave up 26 assists per game last year (22nd in the league).
+- In terms of assists, the Bulls were ranked 22nd in the league defensively last season, allowing 26 per game.

-- The Bulls were the 29th-ranked team in the NBA in terms of allowing three-pointers last year, giving up 13.2 makes per game.
+- Giving up 13.2 made three-pointers per contest last year, the Bulls were 29th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!